'The Whole World's a Canvas, We're Just Walking In It.'

-Werner Bronkhorst is a self-taught contemporary artist based in Australia.
-He is recognized for his distinctive style, which involves combining abstract sculptural backgrounds with hyper-realistic paintings of miniature people.
+Werner Bronkhorst is a contemporary artist based in Australia.
+He is recognised for his distinctive style, which involves combining abstract sculptural backgrounds with hyper-realistic paintings of miniature people.
 Werner has developed a unique gestural technique to create these pieces, and the result is a series of visually stunning works that explore the relationship between the small and the large, the real and the abstract.

 Werner see us all as tiny people in a big abstract world.
 This perspective informs the two forms of art that he creates: colourful, dynamic, abstract backgrounds paired with miniature, realistic paintings of people engaging in various humanly activities such as walking, surfing, skiing, sunbathing, and sailing.